wanyuenmei/di/dev.md

 example.
 2. Modify `minionImage` in [cloud_config.go](provider/cloud_config.go) to point to your repo.
 3. Modify the repo [Makefile](Makefile) so it builds your image.
-4. Create the docker image: `make docker`
+4. Create the docker image: `make docker-build-minion`
    * Since Docker requires certain Linux features, you can't run Docker natively on OS X or other non-Linux boxes.
 A simple workaround is Docker's [Docker Quickstart Terminal](https://docs.docker.com/mac/step_one/) which provides you with a simple way to set up an appropriate environment.
 5. Sign in to your image registry using `docker login`.
-6. Push your image: `docker push $YOUR_REPO`.
-You can consider adding this to your Makefile as well.
+6. Push your image: `make docker-push-minion`.
+There is also a combined make target called `make docker-minion` which builds and pushes.

 After the above setup, you're good to go - just remember to build and push your image first, whenever you want to run the `minion` with your latest changes.